kgbvax/fdyn/PROTOCOL.md

 ```
 * host := the name of the host to register/update
 * myip := the IP address to register
-* description := an optional text describing the service
+* description := an optional text describing the service.
+Use URL encoding.

 ## Authentication and Authorisation
 Authentication is done through HTTP BASIC auth or by providing username/password with the URL.